October 23, 2019

 The Garage, London

 “I’m saying it: this is our favourite place to play in the whole world”

 Many bands say things like that; somehow every crowd is their favourite crowd.
 Here, it seemed like Striking Matches actually meant it.
 They were playing a Country Music Week headline show in front of a rapt, rapturous crowd, including a hardcore of front-row fans who were following their tour around the country to show support.

 Justin Davis called it early: “I know it’s gonna be the kind of night when we go all out.”
 To underline the fact, his jacket came off after just one song – a sure sign of meaning business!

 Realistically it’s far too hot to play guitar *like that* in layers.
 Sarah Zimmerman had it right all along with a stunning catsuit leaving her arms free to slay the slide guitar in Retrogade, Medicine…pretty much everything!
-No wonder – if we could play like that, we’d be breaking it out for Happy Birthday!
+No wonder.
+If we could play slide like that, we’d be breaking it out for Happy Birthday!

 We kid, we kid – it wasn’t all about slide.
 There were also “picking songs” with an acoustic guitar, so we settled in for a nice gentle…OH MY, Trouble Is As Trouble Does was just as dramatic and intricate as its electric predecessors.